uiua-lang/uiua/site/text/ga.md

 𝕍 ◴⊂⟜≡⇌♭₂⊞⊂¯1_1
 ```

-`e₁` and `e₂` are length-1 multivector equivalent to our 2D X and Y axes.
+`e₁` and `e₂` are length-1 multivector equivalent to our 2D X and Y axes In geometric.
+Multivectors are usually shown as above, as a sum of its *blades*.
+A blade is a coefficient times a *basis*. `e₁` and `e₂` are vector bases.

 The rotation will look cool as an animation, so we'll generate a list of angles to rotate by.
 A square rotated 90° looks the same as an unrotated square, so we only need to generate angles up to a quarter-turn instead of a full one, and the animation will still look smooth.
 In Uiua, `π/2` is [eta]().